 A finding of unfitness can result from some of the following factors:

 - abuse or neglect of the child or immediate family member;

-- absence and loss of contact with a child for six months;
+- absence and loss of contact with a child;

 - failure to provide proper care for the child.